PMTDyno/Zweiradpruefstand/README.md

 To be able to use this programm [Java](https://java.com/en/download/) has to be installed on the Computer.

 ### For beginners
-To use the programm just download the [PMTDyno.jar](https://github.com/PMTDyno/Zweiradpruefstand/raw/master/PMTDyno.jar) on the parent directory.
+To use the programm just download the [PMTDyno.jar](https://github.com/PMTDyno/Zweiradpruefstand/raw/master/PMTDyno.jar) which can be found in the main directory.
 This file can be executed.

 ### For Programmers
 To compile the programm from the sources, you have to clone the project first.